seL4/docs/index.md

 # seL4 Docs
 This documentation site is for cooperatively developing and sharing documentation on [seL4](http://sel4.systems).
 It replaces the old wiki.sel4.systems site.
-The layout is different from the old wiki, so use your search engine to find pages that have moved if it's not obvious whre they are from the index here.
+The layout is different from the old wiki, so use the search bar to find pages that have moved if it's not obvious whre they are from the index here.

 ## seL4 Basics